AbuTar/Arsenal-Transfer-News-CLI/README.md

 # Arsenal-Transfer-News-CLI
 A command-line Python app that fetches the latest Arsenal transfer news from trusted football journalists using the Twitter API.

+(CHAT GPT was used to help me generate the README file)

 What does it do?
 - Connects to twitter via the API
 - Pulls tweets from reputable sources (e.g. Fabrizio Romano, David Ornstein etc....)